nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         2. Relaunch the application.
 Observe that the theme of the application persists.

-4. Automatically applying user defined theme across instances
+4. Automatically applying user-defined theme across instances

     1. Test case: Applying valid theme with no external modification `theme some_theme.json`.

         1. Close the application.

-        2. Reopen the application.
+        2. Relaunch the application.
 Observe that the theme of the application persists.

     2. Test case: Applying valid theme with external modification `theme some_theme.json`.